top of page

 • Extreme chiaroscuro lighting

-But you can still view them in the MyEyecon Gallery (although marked Out of Stock).
+But you can still view and buy giclée prints of other Eyecons in the MyEyecon Gallery

 I learnt a lot of my pastel techniques from Colin Bradley, who in many ways helped to pioneer the Caran D’Ache pencils.
 Colin always advocated the use of an initial white background first layer before then adding any other colours.
 I still use this principle which, when working on dark backgrounds, is even more important.